-In early October, GT suddenly filed for bankruptcy, blaming Apple for its woes in court documents.
-The sapphire maker said Apple “imposed oppressive and burdensome terms and obligations on GTAT.”
+In early October, GT suddenly filed for bankruptcy.
+Court documents revealed that the company blamed Apple for its woes.
+The sapphire-maker said Apple “imposed oppressive and burdensome terms and obligations on GTAT.”

 Ultimately, Cupertino’s demands made GT’s “continued performance” no longer “a viable business option,” the company said.

-Apple, meanwhile, said it would focus on preserving jobs in Arizona, where GT’s factory had been located.
+Apple, meanwhile, said it would focus on preserving jobs in Arizona, where GT’s factory went belly-up.
 The 1.3-million-square-foot facility wound up becoming a new Apple data center for 150 full-time employees.

-Unfortunately, four years later, we’re still don’t have our sapphire iPhone displays.
+Unfortunately, five years later, we still don’t have our sapphire iPhone displays.
 Is this still a feature you would like to see arrive on the iPhone?
 Leave your comments below.